vaclavsvejcar/headroom/README.md

 > :construction: __Work in Progress__ :construction: - This project is under heavy development, any parts (functionality, API or documentation) may change unexpectedly.

 So you are tired of managing license headers in your codebase by hand?
 Then __Headroom__ is the right tool for you!
-Now you can define your license header as [Mustache][web:mustache] template, put all the placeholders (such as author's name, year, etc.) into the [YAML][wiki:yaml] config file and Headroom will take care to add such license headers to all your source code files.
+Now you can define your license header as [Mustache][web:mustache] template, put all the variables (such as author's name, year, etc.) into the [YAML][wiki:yaml] config file and Headroom will take care to add such license headers to all your source code files.

 __Table of Contents__
 <!-- TOC -->